Héra Mirtel: Career

 Known by her pen name, Héra Mirtel, she wrote novels, poems, plays, and many articles, including columns for Le Sillon de Bordeaux, magazine exclusively written by women; Le Soleil, daily; La Renaissance Contemporaine, literary review; and Le Divan.
-She was the founder of the newspaper L'Entente, and secretary general of the editorial staff of La Renaissance contemporain.
+She was the founder of the newspaper L'Entente, and secretary general of the editorial staff of La Renaissance contemporaine.
 In addition, Mirtel worked in advertising, and lectured at Université Populaire de Montmartre.
 Mirtel advocated a matriarchal feminism inspired by the theses of Johann Jakob Bachofen.

 In 1897, in Saltillo, Mexico, she married Pierre Paul Antoine Jacques, a trader of the Ubaye valley.
 After becoming financially enriched in Mexico, she became a widow in March 1914, with two daughters, Paule (1898) and Louise (1900).
 In 1915, in Mexico, she married Ishmael Jacob Providence Weissmann, a commissioner born in Romania, who called himself Georges Bessarabo.

 Mirtel murdered Bessarabo in Square La Bruyère, Paris, on 31 July 1920.
 On 4 August 1920 his corpse, shot dead by a revolver, was discovered at the bottom of a trunk in the Nancy rail station, having been sent by train from the Gare de l'Est. On 21 June 1922 Mirtel, defended by Vincent de Moro-Giafferi, was sentenced to twenty years of forced labor.
-During the investigation, suspicions weighed on the death of his first husband, who feared that his wife would poison him, and who committed suicide with a revolver in March 1914.
+During the investigation, suspicions weighed on the death of her first husband, who feared that his wife would poison him, and who committed suicide with a revolver in March 1914.
 But the investigation confirmed the suicide.
 His daughter, Paule, present at the scene of the crime and judged for complicity, was acquitted.
 Many dailies followed the trial, rich in theatrics: Le Petit Parisien (17 issues), Le Temps (12 January 1922), Le Matin (22 June 1922), Le Figaro (29 April 1921), Le petit journal illustré (18 June 1922), L'Ouest-Éclair (June 9, 1922) and Le Gaulois (29 April 1921).
 Arthur Bernède recounted the lawsuit in the Bessarabo case (Tallandier, 1931).

 In 1929, after recognizing that Paule had lied, there was a request for the revision of the trial.
 Mirtel, incarcerated in Rennes and on the verge of obtaining a conditional release, died on 21 March 1931.
 She was buried with her first husband, in Saint-Paul-sur-Ubaye, in the Alpes de Haute-Provence.